Data, data, data!

 What information do I look for when it comes to identifying an investment grade area and giving the green light to purchase an investment property you might ask?

-At the highest level, I look at three core fundamentals:
+At the highest level, I look at three core fundamentals when doing due diligence on an area:

 Infrastructure spending: Federal, state and local infrastructure projects in the area.